FBDev64/Airlib/docs/NOTES.md

 Airlib is inspired by [Flixel](https://flixel.org/).
 It has a Flash-like API and has a very high abstraction layer to facilitate game development.

-It will display vector graphics (bitmaps), play audio and I/O.

 ## Old

 The old library ([old.c](../src/old.c)) will get some more functionalities :